Typhoid conjugate vaccine

 TCV is usually administered via intramuscular or subcutaneous injection, with a single dose providing long-term protection.
 The recommended dose is 0.5 mL, which can be administered alongside other vaccines during the same visit.

-The same dosage applies to both children and adults.
-It is recommended to start vaccinating infants at 2 months of age, followed by booster doses at appropriate intervals.
+The dosage for children and adults is the same, but it is recommended to start vaccination at 2 months of age, with booster doses given at appropriate intervals.
 Specific dosage and timing should follow local health authority guidelines.

 Benefits and Advantages